shabanzadeh/restfulAPI_readiSchool/README.md

 1. Open a command prompt at the root of the application's folder and cd backend.

 2. add a new .env file and then the codes in the env.simple in . env
+3. Install the backend dependencies: pip install -r requirements.txt
-3. Run: `uvicorn app:index --reload`
+4. Run: `uvicorn app:index --reload`

 ## Stack management(frontend)

 1. Open a command prompt at the root of the application's folder and cd frontend.

 2. add a new .env file and then the codes in the env.simple in . env
+3. Install the frontend dependencies: cd frontend && npm install

 3. Run: `npm run start`